Lesson 3 - Centralisation of states and enlightened monarchs

 |

 Centralisation in states throughout Europe meant that law making was carried out in the capital city and these laws were applied and enforced throughout the kingdom.
-Trade flowed more freely across the kingdom as standard laws reduced local tolls, taxes and regulation.
-Increased wealth and more efficient tax collection made monarchs more able to fund the professional armies that enabled them to defend and expand their territories still further.
-Power became increasingly concentrated.
+Trade flowed more freely across the kingdom as standard laws reduced local tolls, taxes and regulations.

-What happened when they went to war with each other?
+What happened when these states went to war with each other?

 (Below) Europe in 1600